Credit System & Basics

 5. Are tradelines a permanent solution for bad credit?

-• No, tradelines are a powerful gateway and a fast boost, but they are not a standalone, permanent fix.
+• No, tradelines are a useful tool, but they are not a standalone, permanent fix.
 They should be combined with opening your own primary accounts and establishing responsible financial habits for long-term credit health.

 6. Can a tradeline hurt my credit score?